kubernetes/website/content/en/blog/_posts/2021-06-21-update-with-ingress-nginx.md

 KEP-1453:
 [Graduate Ingress API to GA](https://github.com/kubernetes/enhancements/tree/master/keps/sig-network/1453-ingress-api#122).

-During our community meetings, the group has decided to continue supporting Kubernetes versions older than 1.22 with Ingress version 0.47.0.
+During community meetings, the networking Special Interest Group has decided to continue supporting Kubernetes versions older than 1.22 with Ingress version 0.47.0.
 Support for Ingress-NGINX will continue for six months after Kubernetes 1.22 is released.
 Any additional bug fixes and CVEs for Ingress-NGINX will be